-Naomi J. Stubbs is Associate Professor of English at LaGuardia Community College, CUNY.
+Naomi J. Stubbs is Professor of English at LaGuardia Community College, CUNY.
 Stubbs’s areas of research include nineteenth-century American theatre and popular entertainments, and critical editing.
 Her first book, Cultivating National Identity Through Performance: American Pleasure Gardens and Entertainment, was published in 2013 with Palgrave Macmillan.
 In this study, Stubbs examines the once-popular outdoor entertainment venues known today as “pleasure gardens” as sites for the experimentation with and performance of American identities.
 Together with Dr. Amy E. Hughes (Brooklyn College), she recently completed an annotated critical edition of the diary of nineteenth century actor/manager/playwright, Harry Watkins.
 The book (A Player and a Gentleman) is accompanied by a free digital edition of the complete text (Scott D. Dexter, Technology Director).
 Stubbs is co-editor of the Journal of American Drama and Theatre, and has published articles and chapters in The Pleasure Garden, From Vauxhall to Coney Island; Theatre, Performance, and Analogue Technology; and the Papers of the Bibliographical Society of America.
 She holds a PhD in Theatre from The Graduate Center, CUNY, and an MRes in Editing Lives and Letters from Queen Mary, University of London.